 KCMO = the world’s most connected Smart City

 Kansas City is now the world’s most connected Smart City thanks to the installation of cutting-edge technologies which will improve everyday experiences for residents.
-The more than $15 million public-private partnership is one of the first economic development projects credited to the City’s modern streetcar, which will open to the public on May 6.
+The more than $15 million public-private partnership is one of the first economic development projects credited to the City’s modern streetcar, which is free and open to the public.
 The Smart City corridor follows the 2 mile-long streetcar route.

 As part of the smart city initiative, street lights and traffic signals will be upgraded.
 Dynamic signals and lights will be responsive to citizen activity along Main St.

 Kansas City is part of a leading edge movement to use advances in technology to change the way cities work–from more efficient management of infrastructure like traffic signals, streetlights and stormwater systems to new ways to engage with residents and visitors.
 These changes follow three major goals established in the KC Digital Roadmap: